Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Maxwell’s Equations: A Scientific and Technological Revolution

 \subsection{The Emergence of a Universal Velocity}

-From Maxwell’s equations, it follows directly that each component of the electric and magnetic fields satisfies the same wave equation.
-This equation contains a propagation speed given by:
+From Maxwell’s equations, in empty space, it follows that the electric and magnetic fields satisfy wave equations.
+These equations contain a propagation speed given by:

-From the experimentally determined values of these two constants, one finds that this speed is precisely that of light.
-For the first time, a fundamental law of nature revealed a universal velocity written into the very structure of the equations.
-Unlike sound or other mechanical waves whose speed depends on the properties of the medium, here the speed is an absolute constant of physics.
+From the experimentally determined values of these two constants, one finds a speed equal to that of light.
+For the first time, a fundamental physical theory contained within its own structure a distinguished velocity, determined not by the motion of a material source but by electromagnetic constants.

+This result created a deep tension with classical mechanics.
+Galilean kinematics was based on the ordinary addition of velocities.
+If light was an electromagnetic wave governed by Maxwell’s equations, then its speed appeared fixed by the equations themselves.
+But fixed with respect to what frame?
+In the nineteenth-century interpretation, this question was usually answered by invoking the ether as the privileged medium of propagation.
+The difficulty was that optical and electromagnetic experiments increasingly failed to reveal any motion of the Earth with respect to such a medium.

-This discovery overturned the foundations of classical mechanics.
-Galilean kinematics was based on the simple addition of velocities.
-Here, the velocity of light appeared to be independent of any observer or of the motion of the source.
-It was this deep contradiction between electrodynamics and classical mechanics that opened the way to special relativity: Lorentz, Poincaré, and Einstein would show that space and time themselves had to be rethought to resolve the problem.
+It was this deep contradiction between Maxwellian electrodynamics, the ether framework, and Galilean kinematics that opened the way to special relativity.
+Lorentz, Poincaré, and Einstein would each confront, in different ways, the problem raised by Maxwell’s theory: how could a theory containing a distinguished velocity be reconciled with the relativity of inertial motion?

-Heinrich Hertz provided the most spectacular experimental proof: he generated and detected electromagnetic waves in the laboratory, confirming Maxwell’s great prediction.
-In less than twenty-five years, an abstract theory had become a cornerstone of physics—simple, elegant, and universally validated by experiment.
-Maxwell’s electrodynamics was not merely a brilliant theory: it transformed human civilization.
-The list of its applications amounts to a complete genealogy of modern technology.
-Since the end of the nineteenth century, the applications derived from electromagnetism have continuously reshaped society.
-In other words, much of our technological civilization rests directly on the four equations formulated by Maxwell in the nineteenth century, building on the fundamental work of Ampère and Faraday.
+Heinrich Hertz provided the most spectacular experimental confirmation of Maxwell’s prediction: he generated and detected electromagnetic waves in the laboratory.
+In less than twenty-five years, Maxwell’s theory had become one of the central pillars of physics.
+Its consequences were not only theoretical but also technological.
+From the end of the nineteenth century onward, applications derived from electromagnetism transformed communication, electrical engineering, measurement, and later much of modern technology.
+In this sense, Maxwell’s electrodynamics was not merely a brilliant theory; it reshaped both physics and technological civilization.